BOARD OF DIRECTORS

 Quinn Brett

-Quinn Brett is an athlete, writer, and public speaker.
+Quinn is an athlete, writer, and public speaker.
 She holds speed records and climbing records on many peaks across the globe.
 On October 11, 2017, she fell while climbing on El Capitan in Yosemite National Park, now paralyzed from the waist down.
 Her injury spun up her advocacy on public lands, now thru an additional lens.
 She returned to work for the National Park Service before departing to work as the Development Director for a spinal cord injury education and advocacy non-profit, as well as starting an adaptive recreation consulting company.
 Her spirit for adventure did not fall away with her injury, Quinn is the first known hand-cyclists to complete the Tour Divide and has also hiked the rim to rim of the Grand Canyon in her mobility device.

 Contact Quinn at [email protected]